vaishu1427/QuizzWebApp/README.md

 # QuizzApp

-This is a quiz app that is suitable for 3rd grade students.
+This is a quiz application that is suitable for 3rd grade students.

 ## Tech Stack Used